 As a leading expert on habit formation, James Clear explains the Four Laws of Behavior Change and provides practical strategies for getting rid of ineffective behaviors once and for all.
 If you’re ready to streamline your business and improve productivity, this book is for you!

 8. The Marketing Guide for Financial Advisors by Claire Akin

 Best book for financial advisors who want to win new clients in today’s digital world

-In my latest book, The Marketing Guide for Financial Advisors, I demystify marketing for financial advisors and give concrete steps on how to hone your niche, generate leads online, stay engaged with clients, improve your social media presence, and more.
-I also break down each major digital marketing channel and give tips on how to use each one to grow your AUM.
+In The Marketing Guide for Financial Advisors, Indigo founder, Claire Akin, demystifies marketing for financial advisors and gives concrete steps on how to hone your niche, generate leads online, stay engaged with clients, improve your social media presence, and more.
+She also breaks down each major digital marketing channel and provides actionable tips on how to use each one to grow your AUM.